coresmart/persistencejs/README.md

 Connecting to a database
 -------------------------

-Currently there is one global database connection, which is initialized with a `persistence.connect` call.
+There is one global database connection, which is initialized with a `persistence.connect` call.
 Its first argument is the database name, the second a database description and third the maximum database size (in bytes):